stephen823/VBA-based-Annual-Stock-Performance-Analysis/README.md

 # VBA-challenge
-This project involves an analysis of the stock market.
-The key objective is to analyze the yearly performance of stock from 2014 to 2016. .
-#Stephen Zhang

-# VBA-challenge
-This project is a analysis of the stock market perfromance between 2014 and 2016
+This project is a analysis of the stock market perfromance between 2014 and 2016.

 #### -- Project Status: [Completed]